telosnetwork/rng-oracle-bridge/README.md

 The gas bridge to query current gas price.
 Only for test purposes, this contract will not be deployed.

-_To learn how to deploy it, refer to the documentation inside the [`evm`](https://github.com/telosnetwork/rng-oracle-bridge/tree/main/evm) folder_
+_To learn how to deploy those contracts, refer to the documentation inside the [`evm`](https://github.com/telosnetwork/rng-oracle-bridge/tree/main/evm) folder_

 ## ANTELOPE